celicom11/SokoBoy/README.md

  ### Limitations
   - Puzzle field can have **maximum 16 cells** in either X/Y directions (including borders!).
   - Number of free (not walls) spaces **cannot exceed 64**.
   These limitations are impeded by the current implementation - sorry for the inconvenience.
-Only a few puzzles from the known large sets like a Microban, Original, etc. would fit these limits. however, a great number of interesting puzzles from great SokobanOnline's collections like IonicCatalyst***, etc. will perfectly fit.
+Only a few puzzles from the known large sets like a Microban, Original, etc. fit these limits.
+However, a great number of interesting puzzles from great SokobanOnline's collections like IonicCatalyst***, etc. will perfectly fit.
  ### Configuration
   Use SokoBoy.cfg from this repo as a template.
 The config file should be located in the folder where SokoBoy app runs.
 Config contains:
   - _Comments_: any line started with ';' may contain arbitrary text.
 Comments are also allowed after Key=Value pairs.
   - _PuzzlePath_ ={full or relative path to one or more puzzle files}.
 Wildcards */? are allowed in accordance to FindFirstFile/FindNextFile Win API.
   - _Search_ ={DFS|BFS|AStar} .
 For easy puzzles use BFS which gives an optimal/minimal push count solution.
 For complicated, use AStar - it creates a sub-optimal solution within a reasonable time (but not always!).
-DFS is not recommended/to be elaborated/tested/tuned.
+DFS is not recommended/not working well yet.
-  - _RSM_Depth_ = 0(default/auto) or a positive number that defines **a depth of the Reverse-Pull-Tree** (aka a radius of the **Reverse Sphere**) which is used by the AStar/DFS algorithms.
-For complex puzzles, overriding the default parameter is advised if better timing/solution is desired.
+  - _RSM_Depth_ = 0(default/auto) or a positive number that defines **a depth of the Reverse-Pull-Tree** (aka a radius of the **Reverse Sphere**) which is used by the AStar/DFS algorithms. _RSM_Depth_ = 1 is the best for the most of the levels.
+For complex puzzles though it could be increased to get some reasonable number of pull/reversed stages, but the 10,000+ nodes will slow down the search.
   - _RSM_GBRelax_ = {0|1(default)|2}.
 Number of GoalBox removals for LBE heuristic pre-calculations.
 2 is NOT yet implemented, 0 - is not recommended, but it is kept for testing reasons.
   - _DFS_MaxDepth_ = 0(default. no limit), or a positive limit/cutoff for a DFS tree depth.
 Should be slightly above presumed minimal/optimal number of pushes in the puzzle solution.
 Again, at the moment DFS is not ready to compete with BFS/A* in most cases.
   - Rpt_Sol={1|0} - output or not the solution file.
 If 1 and the solution is found, the output file will be written to the puzzle's location/folder as a {puzzle_file_name}_{Search}.txt .